My shopping cart

 Since the age of 18, I’ve been a non-profit volunteer -- primarily at the board level -- for numerous organizations.
 I’m the past President of the MAVIN Foundation, a non-profit that addresses the experiences of mixed race children and families, and my commentary related to racial and cultural identity has been included in MSNBC, NBC Nightly News, The New York Times and been the subject of two documentary films.

 Yes.
 In 2013, I quit my seven year position as an administrator at Muckleshoot Tribal College to pursue art and entrepreneurship full time.

 I started practicing art seriously in 2007 when the Muckleshoot Tribe hosted the Intertribal Canoe Journey, and I had the opportunity to help the Muckleshoot Language Program paint drums for giveaway items.
 After that, I started seeing the world in ovals, crescents and form lines.
 I created my first custom shoe in March of 2009.

 I had one art class.
 It was in 8th grade, and I think I got a C.

 Do you have a studio that I can visit?

-Yes, I currently have a studio in Seattle’s International District, and I welcome studio visits by appointment.
+Yes, I currently have a studio in Seattle’s SODO District, and I welcome studio visits by appointment.
 Small groups are welcome for formal Studio Visits.